pslucas0212/OCP47-IPI-vSphere-Install/README.md

 # OpenShift 4.5 vSphere Installer Provisioned Infrastructure Example
 The release of OpenShift 4.5 added a new vSphere IPI installation option that makes it very easy to quickly spin up an OCP cluster in an EXSi environment.
 The "straight" out of the box installation creates three masters and three worker nodes with minimal effort.
 IPI installation supports additional customizations, but in this example I will not use any of the customization capabilities.

 The lab I'm using for this installation is made up of three x86 8-core 64GB RAM machines formally used for gaming.
 EXSI environment is a bare bones VMWare vSphere Essentials 6.7 setup.
 I'm also using a two bay Synology NAS for shared storage across the vSphere cluster.
+Finally I ran the installation from a RHEL 8 server instance that was hosting by DNS and DHCP services.
+All the following instructions are completed this RHEL 8 server running in my vSphere cluster.

 OCP 4.5 installation documentation can be found here -> https://docs.openshift.com/container-platform/4.5/welcome/index.html